Libya Country Summary

 Sanctions

-Libya, as a UN member, must adhere to sanctions aimed at maintaining international peace and security, which include a range of measures from economic sanctions to arms embargoes.
-Since 1966, the UN Security Council has established 31 sanctions regimes, with 15 ongoing as of October 2023, focusing on political settlements, nuclear non-proliferation, and counter-terrorism, while ensuring the rights of those targeted are considered.
+Libya, as a UN member, must comply with sanctions aimed at maintaining international peace and security, which include various measures such as arms embargoes and travel bans.
+The UN Security Council has established 31 sanctions regimes since 1966, with 15 currently active, focusing on political settlements, nuclear non-proliferation, and counter-terrorism efforts.

 ---|---|